-This was not a minor detail because for his deceased father such elevation would mean a mausoleum built to the standards of an emperor and hence -as it was believed in those days- a more comfortable afterlife in the netherworld.
-And for his mother this would mean a title of empress dowager with all the significant entitlements embedded in such ahigh position, including a better afterlife after she would pass away.
+This was not a minor matter.
+For his deceased father such elevation would mean a mausoleum built to the standards of an emperor and hence -as it was believed in those days- a more comfortable afterlife in the netherworld.
+And for his mother this would mean a title of empress dowager with all the significant entitlements embedded in such a high position, including a better afterlife after she in turn would pass away.

-Following a protracted "battle" between the emperor and the grand secretaries, it came to a final confrontation in August 1524 during which protesting officials were beaten, jailed and even killed on the emperor's order.
+Following a protracted "battle" between the emperor and the grand secretaries, it came to a final confrontation in August 1524 during which protesting officials were beaten, jailed and even killed on the Emperor's orders.